JulianMerder/ICBM-OCEAN--Supplementary-Code-Modules/README.md

 *fastjoin.R:*

 Merge masses considered to be equal from different samples (spectra) into a large corsstab.
-Calculate the weighted mean mass as an improved estimator of the true mass.
-The algorithm used here is fast, but can lead to chaining of masses, when the precision of the mass spectrometer is not high enough or when masses of equal origin can have a higher error than masses of different origin from another sample.
+Calculate the (intensity weighted) mean mass as an improved estimator of the true mass.
+The algorithm used here is fast, but can lead to chaining of masses, when the precision of the mass spectrometer is not high enough or when masses of equal origin can have a higher error than the distance to masses of different origin from another sample.

 *precisejoin.R:*

 Merge masses considered to be equal from different samples (spectra) into a large corsstab.
-Calculate the weighted mean mass as an improved estimator of the true mass.
-The algorithm used here is magnitudes slower than fast join, but can compensate chaining of masses bettern than fastjoin, when the precision of the mass spectrometer is not high enough or when masses of equal origin can have a higher error than masses of different origin from another sample.
+Calculate the (intensity weighted) mean mass as an improved estimator of the true mass.
+The algorithm used here is magnitudes slower than fast join, but can compensate chaining of masses better than *fastjoin.R*, when the precision of the mass spectrometer is not high enough or when masses of equal origin can have a higher error than the distance to masses of different origin from another sample.
-Always use fastjoin, if your instrument allows you to use it.
+Always use fastjoin, if your instrument has a high enough precision.

 *ResPow_outlier.R:*

-Estimates and eliminates side peaks that have a suspiciously high Resolution Power.
-Calculations are based on a median regression of mass as explaratory variable and Resolution Power as response.
+Estimates and eliminates side peaks that have a suspiciously high resolution power.
+Calculations are based on a median regression of mass as explaratory variable and resolution power as response.
 The slope of the kernel density estimate of the resulting residuals indicates the point where peaks are considered to be outliers.

 *isotope_ratio_deviance_function.R:*